 Image description: MHTTC area of focus graphic - Four states (Nebraska, Iowa, Missouri, Kansas) labeled as 'HHS Region 7' surrounded by 4 connected circles labeled integrated care, serious mental illness, BH workforce development, and school mental health.

 Across the region, the Mid-America MHTTC serves to align mental health systems and professional competencies with evidence-based mental health practices by providing free or low-cost training and technical assistance on a variety of topics germane to effective mental health practice.
 Types of training and technical assistance may include needs assessments, webinars, workshops, intensive training, technical assistance, program evaluation and others.

 The Center’s overall goal is to assist mental health programs and providers to establish ongoing programs that are locally supported and sustainable over time.

-Program Director: Brandy Clarke, PhD
+Project Director: Brandy Clarke, PhD